 If you want a handle, it should be pinned to the side panel before this step so that it will be sewn in between the side panel and the circle.
 Sew all around.

-At the end, where the 2 short side panel ends meet, put the 2 ends one over the other and sew until the one that will be seen at the right side is attached.
+At the end, where the two short side panel ends meet, put the two ends one over the other and sew until the one that will be seen at the right side is attached.

 Pin the other circle to the side panel and follow the same steps.

 Insert the filling.
-You may need a lot depending on how firm you want your pillow.
-Mine swallowed 1 kilo of synthetic filling plus the filling of 2 old pillows, and it could still use some more, I think.
+You may need a lot of filling depending on how firm you want your pillow.
+Mine swallowed about 1 kilo of synthetic filling plus the filling of two old pillows, and it could still use some more, I think.

 Close the opening with an invisible hand stitch.
 Make this one a firm invisible stitch.
 It will get some pressure from the filling!
 I’m considering inserting a scratch band to close this opening better.
-It’s the weak point of my pillow.
-Does anyone have a better tip to close this opening?
+I must admit, it’s the weak point of my pillow.
+A zipper might have been better.
+Does anyone have another idea to close this opening?

-When you are happy with the closure, you are all done!!
+When you are happy with the closure, velcro, zipper or handsewn, you are all done!!